qthequartermasterman/fallout-houston-campaign/docs/Background/geography/neighborhoods.md

 - With its vast farmlands and ranches, Cypress Fields contributes significantly to the Republic's self-sufficiency and stability, making it a linchpin in the region's efforts to rebuild and prosper.

+## Bountiful

+<geotag
+  latitude=30.000121379969222
+  longitude=-95.53270618931042
+  icon="CHURCH"
+  name="Bountiful"
+/>

+## Solaris Sanctuary

+<geotag
+  latitude=30.255585402743918
+  longitude=-95.83624947105992
+  icon="SETTLEMENT"
+  name="Solaris Sanctuary"
+/>

+In the irradiated remnants of Houston, where the echoes of a bygone era mix with the harsh realities of a post-apocalyptic world, the settlement of Solaris Sanctuary has emerged as a beacon of hope and resilience.
+Nestled in the ruins, this unique enclave draws inspiration from the Houston Renaissance Festival of ancient times, creating a fusion of Renaissance charm and survivalist pragmatism.
+The people of Solaris Sanctuary, known as "Solarites," are a tight-knit community of artisans, performers, and scavengers.
+Clad in makeshift Renaissance-style attire, they have embraced the spirit of creativity and adaptation, using their skills to transform the desolation around them into a thriving haven.

+Locations within Solaris Sanctuary:

+- The Solar Square: At the heart of the settlement lies the Solar Square, echoing the festive atmosphere of the Renaissance fair.
+Here, Solarites gather for celebrations, trade, and communal activities.
+A makeshift stage hosts performances ranging from post-apocalyptic minstrels to acrobatic feats.
+- The Tudor Tavern: A central hub for socializing, the Tudor Tavern is a repurposed structure adorned with salvaged tapestries and wooden furnishings.
+Solarites come here to share stories, trade goods, and enjoy drinks brewed from locally sourced ingredients.
+- The Jousting Grounds: Reminiscent of the Renaissance jousting tournaments, the Jousting Grounds serve as both an arena for combat training and a venue for thrilling competitions.
+Solarites showcase their combat prowess in friendly duels, reinforcing the settlement's commitment to self-defense.
+- The Artisan's Alley: Lining the settlement's pathways, the Artisan's Alley is a collection of makeshift stalls and workshops where skilled craftsmen and women create and trade their wares.
+From repurposed technology to handcrafted leather goods, Solarites display their ingenuity in this bustling marketplace.
+- The Garden of Renewal: A tranquil oasis within the settlement, the Garden of Renewal features a vibrant assortment of flora cultivated from pre-war seeds.
+Solarites come here to find solace and reflect, surrounded by the beauty of nature thriving amid the ruins.
+- The Fortune Teller's Tent: A mysterious tent adorned with scavenged fabrics and mystical trinkets, the Fortune Teller's Tent is a gathering place for those seeking guidance in this uncertain world.
+A wise Solarite known as Madame Celestia offers cryptic insights and advice to those who dare to peer into their fate.
+- The Blacksmith's Forge: Housed in a repurposed industrial building, the Blacksmith's Forge is where skilled artisans craft essential tools and weapons using salvaged materials.
+The clang of hammers on anvils resonates through the air as Solarites work diligently to ensure the settlement's survival.
 ## Galveston Docks (formerly Galveston)

 ![Galveston Docks](../../Assets/concept-art/moody-gardens-ruins.jpeg)